jeffwhite-619/jwnode/README.md

     figure out what that is if you choose a different OEM.
 Amica is "officially supported" by the way.
 No matter what the OEM, the boards are typically around $5-10 USD.
 2. Acquire an HC-05 Bluetooth module.
 These are typically around $4 USD.
-3. Acquire a DHT-11 Humidity and Temperature sensor, around $3-7 USD.
-Mine is made by Osepp, with 3 pins instead of 4 (no NULL pin).
+3. Acquire a DHT11 Humidity and Temperature sensor, around $3-7 USD.
+Mine is made by Osepp, called a HUMI-01, with 3 pins instead of 4 (no NULL pin).
 4. Setup a free account at [CloudMQTT](https://www.cloudmqtt.com/).
 The free tier is called Cute Cat.
 5. Download and install the NodeMCU Firmware Flasher.
 The github project is called nodemcu-flasher and you can get it [here](https://github.com/nodemcu/nodemcu-flasher).
 It's designed for Windows and so I used it on Windows.
 I can't really testify whether it works well on Linux, as I was not setting the jumper correctly at the time.
 More on that later...
 6. Download and install [esplorer](https://github.com/4refr0nt/ESPlorer)